w3c/wai-media-intro/source/accessible-media/index.html.erb.md

 Besides providing crucial communication access for viewers who are deaf, hard of hearing, blind, visually impaired or deaf-blind, captions, audio descriptions and transcripts have benefits beyond their original target
 audiences:

--   Both captions and descriptions can be used to help all viewers, especially those with cognitive disabilities, engage more directly with media, helping to focus attention or to provide comprehension support.
+-   Captions, descriptions and transcripts can be used to help all viewers, especially those with cognitive disabilities, engage more directly with media, helping to focus attention or to provide comprehension support.
--   Captions are useful when teaching children and adults how to read, or to enable people learn a foreign language.
+-   Captions are useful when teaching children and adults how to read, or to help people learn a foreign language.
 -   Everyone can use captions in noisy environments such as a bar, an airport lounge, or in any place where it would be inappropriate to turn up the volume.
--   Search engines can use captions as a way to locate information in media.
+-   Search engines can use captions and transcripts as a way to locate information in media.
 -   Audio descriptions can reinforce complex visual concepts, which is especially useful for children or adults with learning disabilities.